powerfulbean/mTRFpy/paper/paper.md

 ---

 # Summary

+Traditionally, studies on the neural processing of speech involved the repetitive display of isolated tokens (e.g. phonemes, words, sentences) where the properties of interest were carefully controlled.
+Recently, more researchers started investigating brain responses to more naturalistic speech like audiobooks.
+However, this de

 The brain is such a complex system that is hard to be fully understood.
 A better understanding of how the human brain works will benefit both